 The digital landscape we live in is always changing.
 Just when you think you’ve mastered the current platform, new features are added or a whole new platform arises altogether.
 What isn’t going to change is society’s need to share the story of themselves, and today video is king.

 Think about the most popular social platforms recently – Facebook, Twitter, Instagram, YouTube, Vimeo, Periscope, Snapchat, etc. While most of the top platforms offer consumers a similar feature-set at their core (text, photos, and videos) all of these platforms have realized that people want to share their life as it happens and with high-quality camera phones in all of our pockets, it’s no surprise that video is widely prevalent.
+Always try to develop your digital skills to have better videos and visuals.
+For example you have a Geeni camera and you notice the red light on the Geeni camera, it means there is an issue with the internet connection.

 Let’s review some metrics on video in today’s digital landscape.
 I won’t be comparing the success of individual platforms, but rather illustrating just how large online video is today.